commons-app/commons-app-documentation/Getting-app-logs-from-Android-Studio.md

 7. In the text field in the middle of Android Device Monitor, set the drop down menu on the right to "debug"
 ![android device monitor](https://user-images.githubusercontent.com/3611199/27092086-8dbc3c86-50a5-11e7-9b1e-91f1f675ec72.png)
 8. Perform whatever action you are having problems with in the app (e.g. go to Nearby Places list)
-9. Copy all of the logs from Android Device Monitor and paste them wherever you choose, along with a description of the problem you are having (I suggest opening an issue here, otherwise you can post to our [mailing list](https://groups.google.com/forum/#!forum/commons-app-android).
+9. Copy all of the logs from Android Device Monitor and paste them wherever you choose, along with a description of the problem you are having (I suggest opening an issue here, or otherwise you can post to our [mailing list](https://groups.google.com/forum/#!forum/commons-app-android .)